 A biopsy is a tissue or fluid sample taken from a potentially cancerous area found on an imaging test.
 It may take up to a couple of weeks to get scheduled for a biopsy.
 It can take up to two more weeks to get the diagnosis after a biopsy has been taken.
 There are several ways doctors take a biopsy.

 These are some ways biopsies are obtained:

 - Fine needle aspiration.
 A thin, hollow needle is inserted through your skin, guided by imaging techniques.
 Fluid and/or tissue can be drawn up through a syringe.
-The cells can be looked at under the microscope so the diagnosis of cancer is obtained.

 - Incisional biopsy.
 This is also called a core biopsy.
 Doctors take a larger sample of the cancer but do not remove the entire cancer.

 - Excisional biopsy.
 In this type of biopsy, an attempt is made to remove all visible signs of cancer in the hope of curing the cancer.
 This is not always possible when diagnosing mesothelioma, which has often spread by the time of diagnosis.